OnePointOh/TAMU_Class_Search/README.md

 1. **Set up the configuration file:**

-   Modify the `config.ini` file in the project directory with the following format:
+   Create a `config.ini` file in the project directory with the following format:

    ```ini
    [Settings]